trobinpl/blog/input/posts/simple-mediator-pattern-implementation-in-c.md

 }
 </pre>

-As you can see both request and response are not pretty simple.
-They responsibility is basically only hold pieces of information required for performing a task or for receiving response.

-We have request and response model, so lets create our handler
+As you can see both request and response are not complicated at all.
+They are just simple data structures.
+We have request and response model, so lets create our handler.

 <pre>
-public class HelloWorldRequestHandler : IRequestHandler<HelloWorldRequest, HelloWorldResponse>
+public class HelloWorldRequestHandler : IRequestHandler&lt;HelloWorldRequest, HelloWorldResponse&gt;
 {
     public HelloWorldResponse Handle(HelloWorldRequest helloWorldQuery)
     {